• Skip to main content

 Let’s put together a stand-alone arm workout.
 First, we start with the skull crusher because it is a tricep exercise, and we can’t build enormous arms without triceps.
 Then we select another stable, the standing bicep curl, a bicep lift to keep things balanced.

-While the first two exercises were compound moves that focused on balance, the following two exercises will focus on precision and isolation.
+While the first two exercises were compound moves focused on balance, the following two will focus on precision and isolation.
 Next, we choose the tricep pushdown and another tricep lift.
-However, this cable exercise allows us to apply even more consistent pressure to the tricep.
+However, this cable exercise allows us to apply more consistent pressure to the tricep.
 Finally, we select the dumbbell curls and a bicep lift to complete the workout.
 This exercise will isolate each bicep and work them from different angles.

 Not to worry, you can use the other best weightlifting arm exercises as a part of a periodization plan when we look to spice up our workout.
 Also, the arms are a muscle group that can handle the volume.
 So let’s see what we can do: